joeshirey/SamplesUI/docs/TDD.md

 *   `GET /api/region-tags`: Returns a list of region tags for a given language and product area.
 *   `GET /api/details`: Returns the detailed evaluation data for a given language, product area, and region tag.
 *   `GET /api/fetch-code`: Fetches the raw code file from a given GitHub URL.
+*   `GET /healthz`: A health check endpoint that returns a 200 OK response.

 ### 3.3.
 Project Structure (Proposed)